bashforgo/advent-of-code/2016/06/task.md

 Of course, that _would_ be the message - if you hadn't agreed to use a _modified repetition code_ instead.

-In this modified code, the sender instead transmits what looks like random data, but for each character, the character they actually want to send is _slightly less likely_ than the others.
+In this <span title="*Please* don't try this at home.">modified code</span>, the sender instead transmits what looks like random data, but for each character, the character they actually want to send is _slightly less likely_ than the others.
 Even after signal-jamming noise, you can look at the letter distributions in each column and choose the _least common_ letter to reconstruct the original message.

 In the above example, the least common character in the first column is `a`; in the second, `d`, and so on.
 Repeating this process for the remaining characters produces the original message, `advent`.